Manipur: Government

 The government of Manipur is a collective assembly of 60 elected members, of which 19 are reserved for Scheduled Tribes and 1 for Scheduled Castes.
 The state sends two representatives to the Lok Sabha of the Parliament of India.
 The state sends one representative to the Rajya Sabha.
 The legislature of the state is Unicameral.
 Representatives are elected for a five-year term to the state assembly and the Indian parliament through voting, a process overseen by the offices of the Election Commission of India.

 The state has one autonomous council.

+For administrative purposes, the state of Manipur is divided into 16 districts, each headed by a Deputy Commissioner (DC), who is an officer of the Indian Administrative Service (IAS).
+The Deputy Commissioner also serves as the Collector and the District Magistrate.
+Each district is further divided into subdivisions, which are headed by Sub-Divisional Officers (SDOs).
+For development administration, each district is divided into Community Development (CD) Blocks, which are headed by Block Development Officers (BDOs).

+Other key district officials include the Superintendent of Police (SP), an Indian Police Service officer who oversees the police administration in the district.

+For local governance, the state has a three-tier Panchayati Raj system for rural areas and municipal bodies for urban areas.
+There are nine Municipal Councils (MCs), 18 Nagar Panchayats (NPs), and one Small Town Committee, making a total of 28 urban local bodies.

 Civil unrest

 Social movements

 There were many public movements in Manipur against the government: